Ragasiya Police 115

-Ragasiya Police 115 is a 1968 Tamil-language spy film, directed by B. R. Panthulu.
-The film stars M. G. Ramachandran, J. Jayalalithaa, Venniradai Nirmala supported by M. N. Nambiar, S. A. Ashokan and Nagesh.
+Ragasiya Police 115 is a 1968 Tamil-language spy film, directed and produced by B. R. Panthulu.
+The film stars M. G. Ramachandran, J. Jayalalithaa, and Venniradai Nirmala.
+The supporting cast included M. N. Nambiar, S. A. Ashokan and Nagesh.
 It was released on 11 January 1968, and ran for 100 days in theatres, becoming a hit at the box office.

 Plot

 Upon his return from a particularly dangerous but successful mission abroad, Ramu, the secret agent 115 of Intelligence Bureau witnesses striking revelations about the reselling of classified information.
 Ramu suspects a rich family was involved in the crime.
 Ramu is sent to spy on the family, which is led by Dhanapal Mudaliar and his son Nambirajan.

 Ramu leaves his hotel room, thwarting the "welcoming committee" which waits for him.
 At another location, a mother and daughter are seen comforting each other.
 They were Ramu's family, including his younger sister Parvathi and their blind mother.
 Parvathi is worried about Ramu, but given her mother's plight, she could not share the reason for her sorrow.